dhurlburtusa/shortcuts/npm/npm-cheat_sheet.md

 npm login
 ```

+Use may use a Github email for the email.
+It looks something like:
+`dhurlburtusa@users.noreply.github.com`.

 If you are planning to publish the package to a particular scope you have
 permission for, then declare the scope as an option when you login.